 What Debts Are Forgiven at Death?

-Once you die, what happens with your debt?
+What happens to debt when you die?
 It depends on the type of debt and if there are cosigners.
 Basically, all debts pass into the estate along with assets and other liabilities.
 Even if you have very little, you still have an estate in the eyes of the law.

 Most people have wills (and if you don’t, you should).
 A will determines how assets are distributed.
 However, before anything is distributed, creditors are given a chance to claim part of the estate.